 Diagnostic Medical Sonographers

-Diagnostic medical sonographers operate special imaging equipment designed to create images for aid in patient diagnoses.
+Diagnostic medical sonographers operate special imaging equipment designed to create images to aid in patient diagnoses.
 Most work in hospitals where the greatest need is, but some also work in diagnostic labs and physician’s offices.
-The pay is nearly $69,000 per year, and the field is expected to expand by 14%, which is much faster than the rest of the job market.
+The pay is nearly $78,210 per year, and the field is expected to expand by 10%, which is much faster than the rest of the job market.

-Education/training: Most typically only an associate’s degree in the field, or at least a postsecondary certificate from a school specializing in diagnostic medical sonography.
+Education/Training Required: Most typically, only an associate’s degree in the field or at least a postsecondary certificate from a school specializing in diagnostic medical sonography.

-Challenges: Similar to other health related fields, you’ll need to have a calm disposition at all times.
+Job Challenges: Similar to other health-related fields, you’ll need to have a calm disposition at all times.
 Many of the people you’ll be working with have serious health issues, and you may need to be a source of comfort while you’re doing your job.
 You’ll need to develop a genuine compassion for the patients you’ll be working with.

 - The field has an exceptionally high growth rate, promising career stability.